celerysoft/TableFixHeaders/README.md

 * Shadows when there is more info to scroll.

+## New Features

+* Gesture bug fix.

+* Scrollbar added.

 ## Technical information

-* Required minimum API level: 4
+* Required minimum API level: 5

 * Supports all the screens sizes and density.